art-technologies/verse-discord-bot/README.md

 In order to start using Verse discord bot you should

 1. [Invite Verse Discord Bot](https://discord.com/oauth2/authorize?client_id=1180153976331706408&permissions=2048&scope=bot) to your server and create a channel for the events.
-2. Identify what events you want to show in your Discord server and create configuration.
-Examples of configuration here.
+2. Identify what events you want to show in your Discord server and create [configuration](#Configuration).
 3. Make Pull Request to [guilds.json](./cmd/server/guilds.json) with your configuration requirements based.
 If you are can't make Pull Request please reach out to us at support@verse.works.
 4. Once we approve Pull Request your Discord channel will start receiving events.